TEALSK12/introduction-to-computer-science/README.md

 These special plans include:
 - Lab Day Lesson
-    - This lesson plan provides structure for a typical “lab day” (a class day in which students are primarily working on a larger-scale project).
+    - This lesson plan provides structure for a typical "lab day" (a class day in which students are primarily working on a larger-scale project).
     - The lab day lesson plan will most often be used during the culminating project of each unit, but can also occasionally be used for larger lab activities that require being split over multiple days.
     - The lab day lesson provides a basic structure for reviewing and reinforcing important concepts before providing time for students to work independently.
     - The lesson also provides recommendations for how to deal with questions and struggling students, and how to gauge student progress over the course of a project.
 - Culture Day Lessons
-    - These lesson plans provide the basic outline for possible types of “culture days” (class days in which cultural, social, societal, or other topics not directly related to programming are covered).
+    - These lesson plans provide the basic outline for possible types of "culture days" (class days in which cultural, social, societal, or other topics not directly related to programming are covered).
     - These days are vital to the experience of this course, as they provide opportunities for students to connect the skills and concepts they are learning to real-world problems, view their society and culture through the lens of technology, and get glimpses of the types of problems and applications that they could encounter in further study of computer science.
     - These lessons also provide an outstanding opportunity for students to bring their own personal experiences or knowledge into the classroom.
     - Each culture day lesson plan provides a high-level structure for conducting one of several different forms of a culture day.